Chetanr/todo/Readme.md

 This is a simple project to create and maintain a todo list built using PHP, SQLite, HTML and CSS.

+PDO has been used to establish connections with SQLite database.
+The project structuring has been done using **composer**.

 ## Running the code

 To run the code,